artsy/README/careers/ladder.md

 #### tl;dr: focuses on being an effective individual contributor

 #### Knowledge Leadership

 - Has broad knowledge of CS concepts.
 - Focuses on learning tools and processes.

 #### Impact

 - Can complete well-defined and subdivided tasks.

 #### Influence

 - Routinely pushes code through the entire lifecycle from development to production.
 - Continues to develop individual contributor skills, including source control, editors or test-driven development.
 - Understands team mission, goals and backlog.

 #### Discretion

 - Guided by objectives of project or ongoing assignments.
 - Plans own work priorities on a regular basis.

 ### IC2 Engineer

 #### tl;dr: is an effective team member

 #### Knowledge Leadership

 - Consistently writes and delivers correct and clean quality code with guidance.
-- Owns a small-to-medium feature from technical design through completion.
+- Stewards a small-to-medium feature from technical design through completion.

 #### Impact

-- Makes steady, well-paced progress without the need for constant significant feedback from more senior engineers.
+- Makes steady, well-paced progress without the need for constant significant feedback from others.

 #### Influence

 - Self-sufficient and makes steady progress on tasks.
 - Knows when to ask for help and how to get unblocked.
-- Effectively partners with other engineers.
+- Effectively partners with other engineers and with team's cross-functional partners (including PM, Designer, Data Analyst).
 - Provides help and support outside of area under their responsibility.
 - Participates in the interviewing process of new team members.

 #### Discretion

 - Actively engages in team rituals.
 - Understands business impact of their work.